1.F.1 The Synaptosomal Vesicle Fusion Pore (SVF-Pore) Family

 Bulk endocytosis is a process by which nerve terminals retrieve large amounts of synaptic vesicle membrane during periods of strong stimulatory intensity.
 The process is rapidly activated and is most probably calcium dependent in a similar manner to synaptic vesicle exocytosis (Clayton et al., 2007).
 However the relationships of these two processes to each other are not well defined.

-The reaction catalyzed in response to fusion pore opening is:
+The transport reaction catalyzed in response to fusion pore opening is:

 neurotransmitter (intravesicular) → neurotransmitter (extracellular)